akaigraham/KC-House-Price-Regression/README.md

 ### 2. Data Understanding
 This project uses the King's County House Sales dataset from [Kaggle](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction).
+Sale price data comes from May 2014 through may 2015.

 The raw dataset takes up just over 3.5MB of storage, and contains 21 columns:
 * `id` - unique identifier for a house